In this article we talk about the 10 useful pieces of information to know before leaving for Colombia.

 COLOMBIA HAS THE BEST COFFEE IN THE WORLD, YES, BUT….

-That said, don’t worry, it’s perfectly possible to drink good coffee in Colombia.
-Obviously, in the coffee region, around Medellín, San Agustin or Minca, visit a coffee-producing finca and taste the coffee straight from the source.
-You can also visit one of the cafés or specialty stores that are springing up more and more in big cities, where a coffee “culture” is beginning to develop and change consumer habits.
-Another option is to visit the “Juan Valdez” tiendas, with a concept similar to Starbucks, but with a Colombian twist and only coffee from the Colombian producers’ cooperative.
+Also in cafés or specialty shops that are appearing more and more in big cities where a “coffee culture” is beginning to develop and change consumption habits.
+Another option is to go to the “Juan Valdez” shops, with a concept similar to Starbucks, but Colombian-style and with only coffee from the Colombian producers’ cooperative.

 Drop your stereotypes before you go